 Now for the rest of the stitches.
 Again, they’re organized by category and in alphabetical order to make it easier for you to find a stitch pattern to try.

-Andalusian Stitch
+Andalusian Knitting Stitch

-Bamboo Stitch
+Bamboo Stitch Pattern

 I made a beautiful infinity scarf for a Japanese friend using this pattern.
 It creates a thick and cozy fabric.
 Some designers use this for a fisherman’s sweater or cardigan.